relectric-car-team/website/content/about/_index.md

 ---
 title: "About"
 date: 2019-05-12T12:14:34+06:00
-description: "This is meta description." image : "images/about.jpg"
+description: "Learn more about the Relectric Car Team"
+image: "images/about.jpg"
 imageBottom: "images/about-bottom.jpg"
 ---